 Understanding the Male Language

-That said, while men will experience the same symptoms of depression that women do, they often put a different spin on these symptoms.
-They describe their experiences in a way that makes them feel more secure in talking about their feelings, as explained by Psychotherapist Laura Dabney: “Men often put a positive or masculine spin on their depression because they think being overwhelmed with emotions is girly or needing help is weak.
+However, men often describe these symptoms in a different manner.
+According to Psychotherapist Laura Dabney, they attempt to explain what they’re feeling in a way that makes them feel more secure.
+“Men often put a positive or masculine spin on their depression because they think being overwhelmed with emotions is girly or needing help is weak.
 So, instead of saying they are sad, they will say enraged or angry; instead of hopeless or helpless, they say loss of interest; instead of crying, they say they’ve been irritable or snappy.
 They will also say they need sex as opposed to closeness, intimacy, or a partner who understands them.”

-Counseling can help men to explore their emotions and deal with depression.
-Additionally, it can help them to understand why it might be harder for them to recognize and discuss how they’re feeling.
-Kingdon says that she does her best to assist male clients in realizing that everyone does not, in fact, have everything figured out.
-And that it’s okay to need help:
+In following through with step 1, men (and others) will begin to gain the courage they need to reach out to a mental health professional, of whom can help them explore their emotions and deal with mental illnesses like depression.
+Both counseling and medication can prove effective in managing such illnesses, but counseling specifically can help men understand why it might be harder for them to recognize and discuss how they’re feeling.
+Kingdon says that she does her best to assist male clients in realizing that everyone does not, in fact, have everything figured out and that it’s okay to need help:

 “While working with men who are experiencing depression and simultaneously trying to avoid those feelings, I always remind them that they were not given the gift of emotional literacy at a young age.
 They are now faced with figuring it out themselves in a day and age where everyone looks like they have it figured out.
 To an extent, this is new territory and of course it feels scary and strange.
 Realizing that they are pioneering a new feeling in themselves can help boost confidence and serve as a reminder to be patient.”

 Fortunately, more people are seeking and receiving mental health care today than ever before.
-The men that are making great strides in therapy, in terms of understanding themselves and the feelings they present are helping to change the narrative as, “working through depression and recognizing when it is happening can help teach future generations of men to acknowledge depression and seek help as well,” says Kingdon.
+The men that are opening up and reaching out for mental health help are helping to change the narrative as these actions can help teach future generations of men to acknowledge their feelings and seek help when they need it, too.